rewindtty/rewindtty/README.md

 ## License

-This project is under MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Andrea Debernardi

 ## Technical Notes